cycloptux/GiselleBot-Documentation/docs/source/fun_and_games/social.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Provides a way for individual users to disable the DM notification upon leveling up, even if the server-wide notifications are active.
+Provides a way for individual users to disable the DM notification upon levelling up, even if the server-wide notifications are active.

 Run the command again to re-enable the DM notifications.